 Comprehensive visibility across the end-to-end supply chain is now an integral prerequisite for seamless business operation, mandated by regulatory frameworks to trace and monitor every aspect, including ethical considerations.
 This paradigm shift emphasizes the indispensable role of connected data visibility in ensuring business growth, compliance, risk management, and fostering a robust supply chain aligned with responsible and transparent business practices.

 The computing ecosystem's ability to optimize collaboration and through interconnected data relies on establishing a scalable, standards-based foundation.
 Standards are crucial for ensuring operational excellence, serving as the foundation for enterprises to consistently share and access data a shared network.
-Creating such an open network that allows participants to draw from reliable sources and innovate based on that data, requires a collaborative effort to transparently define data schemas, smart contracts, and APIs.
+Creating such an open network that allows participants to draw from reliable sources and innovate based on that data, requires a collaborative effort to transparently define common data representation, smart contracts, and APIs.
 This ensures that all members can seamlessly utilize these specifications, regardless of the specific network solution in their ecosystems.
 This standardized approach promotes interoperability, efficiency, and collaboration, setting the stage for scalable and sustainable advancements.

 The Computing Ecosystem Supply Chain Technical Committee (CESTC) has identified several impactful use cases that could leverage ecosystem collaboration, addressing critical aspects of the supply chain.
 Each of these included use cases represents opportunities for organizations to contribute learnings in how the broader ecosystem can collaborate to solve common challenges: